saltedlolly/digibyte-seeder/README.md

 $ ```tmux a -t dgbseeder```

-OPEN PORTS WHEN RUNNING AS NON-ROOT
+MAP PORT 53 WHEN RUNNING AS NON-ROOT
 -----------------------------------

 Typically, you'll need root privileges to listen to port 53 (name service).